scalar-labs/scalardl-emulator/README.md

 ## Register a contract

-Write a contract and save it in the `contract` directory
+Write a contract and save it in the `contract` subdirectory

  ```
  src/main/java/com/scalar/client/tool/emulator/contact